North Carolina Asbestos Lawyer for Lung Cancer and Other Illnesses

 At Martin & Jones, we are committed to obtaining compensation for people who have been diagnosed with an asbestos-related lung cancer.
 Our attorneys have successfully represented clients in various types of claims, including workers’ compensation claims and bankruptcy claims.

-If you or a loved one worked around asbestos and has been diagnosed with asbestos-related lung cancer or any other asbestos disease, please call our lawyers for a free, confidential, no-obligation consultation.
+If you or a loved one worked around asbestos and has been diagnosed with asbestos-related lung cancer or any other asbestos disease, please call our asbestos lawyers for a free, confidential, no-obligation consultation.
+We have offices in Raleigh, Durham and Wilmington.